microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### Option 1: Connect using Docker Machine or by setting local environment variables

 Assuming you have `code-insiders` the following snippet will start VS Code up connected to your remote Docker host using the `docker-machine` command.
-Note that you will need to replace the appropriate values below based on the [driver](https://docs.docker.com/machine/drivers/) you pick and your environment.
-Note that the [generic driver](https://docs.docker.com/machine/drivers/generic) shown below requires that your user have passwordless-sudo access if you are not running as root.
+Note that you will need to replace the appropriate values below based on the [driver](https://docs.docker.com/machine/drivers/) you pick.
+You should also be aware that drivers like the [generic driver](https://docs.docker.com/machine/drivers/generic) shown below will require that any non-root user you specify has [passwordless-sudo](https://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux) privileges.

 On **macOS or Linux**: